goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

    - Metrics include runtime, memory usage, and convergence behavior.

 ### 4. **Stability Analysis**
-   - Tools to analyze the stability region of the proposed scheme.
+   - Tools to analyze the stability region of the proposed scheme along with the stability polynomial structure.
+### 5. **Collect of butcher tableaus**
+   -  Also in the repo is a collection of 3rd order 4th order tableaus for researchers to use.

 ---